nicolas-goudry/earth-view/README.md

 > This feature relies on activation scripts from NixOS (`system.userActivationScripts`) and Home Manager (`home.activation`).
 >
 > If you are using Home Manager, you may want to use [`systemd.user.startServices`](https://nix-community.github.io/home-manager/options.xhtml#opt-systemd.user.startServices) instead.

+### `gc.enable`

+Whether to enable automatic garbage collection.

+### `gc.keep`

+The number of images to keep from being garbage collected.
+Only the most recent images will be kept.
+The current background will **never** be deleted.

+### `gc.interval`

+The duration between garbage collection runs.
+Set to `null` to run garbage collection along with the main service.
+Should be formatted as a [duration understood by systemd](https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html#Parsing%20Time%20Spans).

+### `gc.sizeThreshold`

+Garbage collect images only if collection size exceeds this threshold.
+Should be formatted as a string [understood by `du`'s size option](https://man.archlinux.org/man/du.1.en).

+Examples:
+* `"10M"` or `"10MiB"`: deletes images when collection exceeds 10MiB (power of 1024)
+* `"1GB"`: deletes images when collection exceeds 1GB (power of 1000)

 ## 🧐 How it works